Complete Access Review Tasks

 - Shared Outside the Group; selected by default.

-- Use it to find content shared with users that are not a part of the Microsoft 365 Group or Microsoft Team you are reviewing.
+- Use it to find content that was shared with users that are not a part of the Microsoft 365 Group or Microsoft Team you are reviewing.

 - Shared Externally; shows content shared with specific people outside the organization.